Timer Relay wiring diagram:

 04. Exhaust Fan:

 An exhaust fan is a device that removes bad air from a room.
-It is a mini fan that has a good speed and it removes the bad air naturally, it uses in the kitchen or small room, mosque, hall room, etc. It uses in single-phase or 3-phase lines.
-An exhaust fan can control very easily.
+It is a mini fan that has a good speed and it removes the bad air naturally, it is used in the kitchen or small room, mosque, hall room, etc. It is used in single-phase or 3-phase lines.
+An exhaust fan can be controlled very easily.
 Air circulation is crucial since it reduces/eliminates odor and humidity problems in all of the rooms.
 Modern building infrastructure may not even provide enough space for them to have adequate ventilation.
 It is crucial to have proper ventilation in areas like the kitchen and bathroom.
 Since the majority of the activities that take place in these rooms produce unpleasant odors and airborne pollutants that must be removed.
 An exhaust fan is the most effective tool or appliance for this task.

 Thank You for visiting the website.
 Keep visiting for more Updates.